alysonbennett/WheresMyMoney/README.md

 ## Description

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+This application allows a user to add expenses and deposits to their budget with or without an internet connection.
+When they enter a transaction offline, the total budget will be populated when brought back online.

-Offline Functionality:

-  * Enter deposits offline

-  * Enter expenses offline

-When brought back online:

-  * Offline entries should be added to tracker.

 ## User Story
 AS AN avid traveller